DIKU-EDU/remarks/README.md

 [validator](src/Validator.hs).
 These can be invoked using `remark parse` and `remark check`, respectively.

+See [Issues](https://github.com/oleks/remark/issues) for a roadmap.
+Feel free to add or fix some.

 ## Syntax

 A `.mrk` file is a list of judgements.